The Damaged Soul Of A University

 Written By: Robyn Shulman

+The damaged soul of a university may be temporarily scarred.
+However, those who have built the physical structure have the power to move forward.
 It is with great sorrow that I write this post, however, I feel compelled to do so.
 Watching a beloved university fall apart is no easy task.

+There is a quiet collapse taking place in many institutions due to low enrollment levels, conflicting administrative decisions, and the rapid demands of technology that many institutions were and are still not prepared to meet.
+It is my belief that every university must continue to hold onto the core beliefs, reasons and understandings of what makes a good institution great.
 There is a special connection that bond people together who work at universities, and the feelings of this connection pass directly to the students.
 Why?
 Because we all give off energy, both negative and positive.
 When a university is struggling, the students can sense something is off.
 Professors are worried, staff is anxious, and the ties that hold the college together quickly loosen.

 Here are 5 important reminders that we should never forget about higher education:

+When changes take place so quickly, there is no time to truly mentally prepare.
+Many universities have lost life-long, amazing and dedicated professors.
+There is a quiet, damaged soul living in many places where hard work, dedication and the honor and fight for social justice have been silenced.
 For all of those whose lives have been forever changed due to the various reasons mentioned, I want you to know you have made an impact and a great difference in the lives of the many students you have touched (especially mine).